MacKenzie Scott acknowledges another $2B in donations

 Scott also repeated a promise first made in December last year to release a database of the organizations to which she’s donated.

-Her list of donations includes several that have been previously announced, including $85 million to the Girl Scouts of the USA last month, $39 million to Junior Achievement USA in August, and $123 million to Big Brothers Big Sisters of America in May.
-In Monday’s announcement, no donation amounts were listed.
+Her new list of donations includes several that have been previously announced, including $85 million to the Girl Scouts of the USA last month, $39 million to Junior Achievement USA in August, and $123 million to Big Brothers Big Sisters of America in May.
+In Monday’s post, however, no donation amounts were listed.

+Phil Buchanan, president of The Center for Effective Philanthropy, said Scott’s recent gifts continue to show how well avoiding the traditional “top-down, donor-knows-best” philanthropic style can work.

+Scott’s focus on donations to pooled funds allow her to support smaller organizations doing good work in specific areas.

 The ex-wife of Amazon founder Jeff Bezos, Scott vaulted to philanthropic fame in 2019 when she pledged to give away the majority of her wealth and then dropped $5.8 billion in donations by the end of 2020.